 D&D 5e Guide – How to Play a Bard

 5E bards are the archetypal jack-of-all-trades.
 At least, they’re supposed to be.
-But, in 5th Edition, if played properly, a Bard can be a jack-of-all-trades, and master of quite a few.
+But, in 5th Edition, if played properly, a Bard can be a jack-of-all-trades and master of quite a few.

 Players just have to understand what a Bard is.
 Once upon a time, in 3rd Edition, Bards were a bit like rogues.
 They had some spellcasting abilities and a unique buff they could provide to everyone in the party.
 They weren’t the first choice of a party member, but if you had one, your whole party was a lot better.

 It all comes down to knowing what you can do with your spell and how to leverage your other strengths.
 Bards are versatile – they’re good with skills, and they can be a good second-string fighter.
+But their spells and inspiration are their greatest tools.
+And figuring out how to use your skills, melee ability, and subclass features can help you be the best 5E bard for your party.

 Bards can do a little of everything.
 For most, it’s just a question of what do they do best.
 That question determines a lot of things.
 And it can be a hard one to answer.
 Even their spell list suits them to a number of roles.

-So what are Bards best at?
+So what are 5E Bards best at?
 Naturally, they can be incredibly flexible casters.
 With access to the best healing spells and some of the best control and enchantment spells, you can do anything!

 Want to make yourself a one-man melee magic user?
 Bards can do that.
 Want to provide all the support your cleric wishes they could if they weren’t too busy casting cure wounds?
 It’s time for the bard to shine.